nLab

 An algebraic category is a concrete category which behaves very much like the categories familiar from algebra, such as Grp, Ring, and Vect, but characterised in category-theoretic terms.
 But many other categories are also algebraic, most famously CompHausTop; one can describe these in purely algebraic terms, but only using infinitary (perhaps even largely many) operations.

-The definitions in AHS also include an evil requirement of unique strict lifts of isomorphisms, which serves to fix algebraic categories up to isomorphism (instead of mere equivalence), which we omit.
+The definitions in AHS also includes a requirement violating the principle of equivalence, which we omit: that of unique strict lifts of isomorphisms, which serves to fix algebraic categories up to isomorphism (instead of mere equivalence).

 Definitions